saucecontrol/Compact-ICC-Profiles/readme.md

 Compact ICC Profiles
 ====================

-The ICC profiles in this collection contain the minimum tags necessary to correctly represent a color space and, in the case of ICC V2 profiles, custom packing to mimimize file size.
+The ICC profiles in this collection contain the minimum tags necessary to correctly represent a color space and, in the case of ICC V2 profiles, use custom packing to mimimize file size.
 These profiles are intended for embedding in image files where the size of the profile is a consideration.

 Profile description and copyright text are minimal.
 All profiles in this collection are released to the public domain under the Creative Commons CC0 license.
 They are free from restrictions on distribution and use to the extent allowed by law.